pros and cons of employee monitoring

 The stigma around employee monitoring

 The stigma with employee monitoring is that it negatively impacts employee morale.
-Many employees fear that monitoring processes would weaponize the work environment.
+Employees may fear that monitoring processes would weaponize the work environment.
 As the manager, you must be transparent with employees and let them know they are not being penalized.
-Create a policy that shows them the positives, helps them buy in, and gives them ample notice of the changes.
+Create a policy that shows them the positives, helps them buy-in, and gives them ample notice of the changes.

 Feelings of distrust

-Managers should also show how monitoring data becomes an undisputable gauge of employee performance that can be used to negotiate promotions and wage increases.
+Managers should also show how monitoring data becomes an undisputable gauge of employee performance used to negotiate promotions and wage increases.

 Employee privacy concerns